wunderwuzzi23/blog/content/posts/2020/husky-ai-mlops-operationalize-the-model.md

     ]
 ---

 This post is part of a series about machine learning and artificial intelligence.
-Click on the blog tag "huskyai" to see all the posts.

 In the [previous post](/blog/posts/2020/husky-ai-building-the-machine-learning-model/) we walked through the steps required to gather training data, build and test a model.

-In this post we dive into "Operationalizing" a model.
+In this post we dive into "Operationalizing" the model.
 The scenario is the creation of Husky AI and my experiences and learnings from that.

-# Part 3 - Operationalizing the system{#part3}
+# Part 3 - Operationalizing the Husky AI model{#part3}

 This actually took much longer than planned.